eezbotfun/8-key-macropad/README.md

 # What is it?
 This is not only a macro pad but also kind of a desktop control center (inspired by Stream Deck) with 3.5 inch LCD.
-You can view it as a DIY version of Stream Deck, Yet improved by using Hot-Swappable Key Caps and Support HID mode which Stream Deck can not.
+You can view it as a DIY version of Stream Deck, Yet improved by using Hot-Swappable switches and support HID mode which Stream Deck can not.

 # Why make it?
 I bought a 12 key macro pad to simplify my daily work on PC.
 It works great, but I always forget the key function especially when that key is not used for a while.
 So the idea of making a macro pad with a LCD to dynamically show the functionality comes to my mind.